Novodevichy Convent, Россия - Things to Do in Novodevichy Convent

 Top Things to Do in Novodevichy Convent

-Booking Tip: Cemetery entry is usually free or very low cost (around 100 rubles).
-Best visited in late morning or early afternoon when lighting is optimal for photography.
-Consider hiring a local guide who can identify graves and share stories about the notable figures buried here.
+Booking Tip: Cemetery admission is separate from the convent (around 150-200 rubles).
+Best visited in late afternoon for softer lighting.
+Consider hiring a local guide who can share stories about the notable figures buried here.

 Getting There